Improved Differentially Private Continual Observation Using Group Algebra

 \paragraph{\textbf{Space consideration.}} Dvijotham et al.~\cite{dvijotham2024efficient} recently proposed an algorithm that outputs a factorization in $O(\log^2(n))$ space for $M_\counting$ while achieving {only slightly worse accuracy than us}.
 So a natural question is whether one can achieve a low-space algorithm for weighted continual sum problems, too, as considered in this paper.
-We next show that it is not the case if we consider pure additive error with the error that scales inversely with $\epsilon$.
+We next show that it is not the case if we consider pure additive error (ie no multiplicative error) with an error that scales inversely with $\epsilon$.

 Suppose for contradiction that for some $\epsilon>0$ and $\delta\in (0,1)$ there exists an $(\epsilon,\delta)$-DP algorithm $\mathsf A$ for a general weighted function $\decayingfunctionset$, as considered in our paper, satisfying the following guarantees: $\mathsf A$ uses $o(n)$ space and incurs a non-trivial additive error that is inversely proportional in $\epsilon$ and sublinear in $n$.
 Then, by letting $\epsilon \to \infty$, we get a non-private exact algorithm that uses $o(n)$ space.
 This contradicts the lower bounds for any non-private algorithms for exponentially weighted matrices (Cohen and Strauss \cite[Lemma 3.1]{cohen2003maintaining}) and polynomial weighted matrices (Cohen and Strauss \cite[Lemma 3.2]{cohen2003maintaining}).